-Staffing Funding Requirement Financial Responsibility Agency
+Work Responsibility by Funding Financial Responsibility Responsible Agency

-RPC 15,000 LADOTD 15,000 RPC
+RPC 15,000 (100%) LADOTD 15,000 RPC

-Consultant State/Local 0

-Total 15,000
+Total 15,000 State/Local 0

 D-1.24: PUBLIC OUTREACH AND CIVIL RIGHTS

 To ensure that the agency's planning and policy is guided by public input, particularly from those that are traditionally underrepresented.
 Further, ensuring that no person, on the grounds of race, color, sex, age, disability, or national origin, is excluded from participation in, denied the benefits of, or be otherwise subjected to discrimination under any MPO program or activity.